2/20/2025

 speaker

-Analyst at Beacon Securities
+Analyst, Beacon Securities

 Okay, great.
 Thanks for the comment on that.
-And then just moving over to cash flow, it's seeing continued strong free cash flow generation.
+And then just moving over to cash flow, I'm seeing continued strong free cash flow generation.
 Just wanted to look at in terms of capital allocation, is the focus going to remain on paying down debt and potential M&A on the packaging side?
 And if you're looking at M&A on the packaging side, can you discuss kind of the pipeline of opportunities that you guys are seeing there, whether it be geographically or size and fit?

 speaker

-Francois Bolduc
+François Bolduc

 Chief Financial Officer